How to download videos from Safari on iPhone and iPad

 Don’t see the share button in step 2?

 In the left screenshot, you see a video playing/streaming on a web page.
-And in the right image, you see a video file starting to play inside the default Safari media player.
+In the right image, you see a video file starting to play inside the default Safari media player.

 Video playing on webpage and in Safari player on iPhone

-If a video is embedded on the website, it generally plays on that same web page (left image above) and doesn’t launch the video player inside Safari.
-If this is the case, you won’t be able to download the video unless you look for third-party sites that can save such videos.
-For example, tapping a video on Twitter starts playing it in the browser and you can’t download it directly from Safari, but you can use a site like Twitter Video Downloader in Safari, which will grab the Twitter video, play it in Safari video player (right image above) and let you save the file.
+If a video is embedded on the website, it typically plays directly on the same web page (left image above) and doesn’t launch the video player inside Safari.
+In this case, you won’t be able to download the video unless you find third-party sites that can save such videos.
+For example, tapping a video on X (Twitter) starts playing it in the browser, and you can’t download it directly from Safari, but you can use a site like Twitter Video Downloader in Safari.
+This will grab the video, play it in the Safari video player (right image above), and allow you to save the file.

-On some sites, tapping the triangle play button over the video may start playing it on the webpage, making it impossible to download.
-Hopefully, you can address this by looking for a View, Download, or Play button, which loads the actual video file and starts playing it inside the Safari video player.
-Once the file is in the Safari video player, enter Picture in Picture, and tap the share button > Save to Files.
+On some sites, tapping the play button over the video may start it within the web page, making it impossible to download.
+However, you can work around this by looking for a View, Download, or Play button, which loads the actual video file and plays it inside the Safari video player.
+Once the file is in the Safari video player, enter Picture in Picture, tap the share button, and select > Save to Files.

 Find downloaded files on an iPhone or iPad

-You will find the downloaded video in the following places:
+You can find the downloaded video in the following places:

 Inside Safari: Tap the downloads button in the URL bar, hit Downloads, and you’ll see the video file.

-In the Camera Roll: Open the Photos app and tap Recents from the Albums tab.
+In the Camera Roll: Open the Photos app and access your recent media.

-In the Files app: Open the Files app and tap Recents to see the video.
+In the Files app: Open the Files app and tap Recents to find the video.
 You can also tap Browse and look for the video in the downloads folder.
-From the Files app, tap & hold a video thumbnail and then choose Share > Save Video to add it to the Photos app.
+From the Files app, tap and hold a video thumbnail, then select Share > Save Video to add it to the Photos app.

 Export video from the Files app to iPhone Camera Roll

-This is how you can download video files on your iOS or iPadOS device.
-Not all websites allow video downloads.
-But in many situations, you can use the above methods to save it locally and watch it offline without a Wi-Fi or cellular connection.
+Remember that not all websites allow video downloads.
+But in many situations, you can use the above methods to save videos locally and watch them offline without a Wi-Fi or cellular connection.

 Related tips: